6.4: Enzyme Inhibition

 Enzyme Inhibition in Vivo

 The pharmaceutical industry is devoted to finding drug molecules that affect biological processes.
-Typically this means the development of small molecule inhibitors of target proteins.
-Recent work has expanded to the development of inhibitory RNA molecules that affect DNA transcription and mRNA translation.
-Using combinatorial synthetic techniques and computational modeling, it has gotten easier to develop small molecule inhibitors (especially competitive ones) that inhibit proteins in vitro using purified enzymes, substrates, and inhibitors in lab testing.
-Assuming that the inhibitor could pass through the membrane and accumulate to a sufficient enough concentration, would it have the same inhibitory properties in the cell as in the test tube?
+Typically, this means the development of small molecule inhibitors for target proteins.
+Recent work has expanded to developing inhibitory RNA molecules that affect DNA transcription and mRNA translation.
+Using combinatorial synthetic techniques and computational modeling, developing small molecule inhibitors (especially competitive ones) that inhibit proteins in vitro using purified enzymes, substrates, and inhibitors in lab testing has gotten easier.
+Assuming that the inhibitor could pass through the membrane and accumulate to a sufficient concentration, would it have the same inhibitory properties in the cell as in the test tube?
 The answer turns out to be maybe.
 Remember that a cell is tightly packed with a multitude of other small molecules and macromolecules.
 In addition, the enzyme targeted for inhibition is most likely part of a pathway of enzymes that feeds reactant into the enzyme and removes the product.
 Hence, the flux of substrate and product is controlled by the entire pathway and not just the single target enzyme.
-The concentration of the product of the target enzyme is determined by kinetic parameters for the enzyme and available substrate concentration.
+The target enzyme's product concentration is determined by kinetic parameters for the enzyme and available substrate concentration.

 The conditions under which the enzymes are studied (in vitro) and operate (in vivo) are very different.

-• In vivo (in the cell), the velocity might be held at a relatively fixed level with the substrate determined by the velocity.
-To avoid a bottleneck in flux, the substrate can't build up at the enzyme, so the enzyme processes it in a steady state fashion to produce the product as determined by the Michael-Menten equation.
+- In vivo (in the cell), the velocity might be held at a relatively fixed level, with the substrate determined by the velocity.
+The substrate can't build up at the enzyme to avoid a bottleneck in flux, so the enzyme processes it in a steady state fashion to produce the product as determined by the Michael-Menten equation.

 Here are derivations used to produce the graphs in Figure \(\PageIndex{13}\).